RaRedmer/spacy_readability/README.md

  ==================

   spaCy v2.0 pipeline component for calculating readability scores of of text.
-Provides scores for Flesh-Kincaid grade level, Flesh-Kincaid reading ease, Dale-Chall, and SMOG.
+Provides scores for readability metrics such as Flesh-Kincaid grade level, Flesh-Kincaid reading ease, Dale-Chall, and SMOG.

   Installation